-Access to Higher Education Diploma in Social Sciences and Humanities
+Access to Higher Education Diploma (Social Sciences and Humanities)

 APPLY NOW FOR SEPTEMBER 2017 ENTRY - A fast track nine-month programme to get you into University

-Apply for Fircroft College’s Access to Higher Education Diploma in Social Sciences & Humanities and we’ll be there to help you succeed.
+Apply for Fircroft College’s Access to Higher Education Diploma (Social Sciences and Humanities) and we’ll be there to help you succeed.
 Pass rates are high (almost 20% above the national average) with the majority of our students going straight to University.
-The Access to Higher Education Diploma in Social Sciences & Humanities is aimed at adults who want to go to University but who don't currently have the right qualifications.
+The Access to Higher Education Diploma (Social Sciences and Humanities) is aimed at adults who want to go to University but who don't currently have the right qualifications.

 This course is mainly residential, although there are a limited number of non-residential places available.

 - 9 months (30 weeks) – from the end of September to May